siddik-imran/siddik-imran/README.md

 - 🔭 I’m currently working on myself for myself

-- 🌱 I’m currently learning **JavaScript, Vue.js**
+- 🌱 I’m currently learning **Vue.js**

-- 🎯 Goal to become a full stack devloper
+- 🎯 Goal to become a full stack developer

 - 📫 How to reach me **siddikimraan@gmail.com**